Maximilian Leinekugel has the potential to overturn many a principle of the classical music scene” (Süddeutsche Zeitung).

 Maximilian’s interpretations attract great attention and he is praised by the press as a conductor “who distinguishably bridles to not adorn himself with the glamour of popular classical music hits but rather earns tribute for his special interpretations.
 In doing so he is credibly suggestive of being an artist for whom every personally shaped music is a fulfilment that he shares with his musicians” (Süddeutsche Zeitung).

 Maximilian is a rather versatile and curious conductor.
 His repertoire ranges from the baroque period to contemporary music including several first performances.
-He is particularly keen to explore less known repertoire and has conducted e. g.
-Kurt Weill’s opera Down in the Valley, Paul Hindemith’s In Sturm und Eis as well as flute concertos by Anton Adam Bachschmid.
-In addition to his conducting studies, he also completed a full degree in musicology at the University of Munich focusing on the music of Beethoven, Wagner, Strauss and Mahler.
-He is alumnus of both the Studienstiftung des Deutschen Volkes and the Bavarian Elite Academy and was sponsored by the Royal Birmingham Conservatoire Association.
-In 2018 he was awarded the Tassilo Culture Prize of the Süddeutsche Zeitung for his commitment to enthuse young people with classical music.
-In 2021 he was quarter finalist at the 3rd Antal Dorati International Conducting Competition in Budapest.
+He is particularly keen to explore less known repertoire and has conducted works by amongst others Anton Adam Bachschmid, Louise Farrenc, Joachim Raff, Paul Hindemith and Kurt Weill.
+In addition to his conducting studies, he also completed a full degree in musicology at the University of Munich focusing on the music of Beethoven, Wagner, Mahler and Strauss.